• Skip to primary navigation

 See Related: Is Nuclear Energy Clean?
 Here’s What to Know

-When it comes to alternative energy mutual funds, KARS offers another great option.
-Using Bloomberg Electric Vehicles Index as its benchmark, KARS give investors exposure to some of the world’s biggest producers of electric vehicles and their components.
+Regarding alternative energy mutual funds, KARS offers another great option.
+Using the Bloomberg Electric Vehicles Index as its benchmark, KARS exposes investors to some of the world’s biggest producers of electric vehicles and their components.

-In fact, KARS also gives investors access to companies leading in the development of vehicle connectivity.
-This includes intelligent mobility and the Internet of vehicles.
+In fact, KARS also gives investors access to companies leading in the development of vehicle connectivity, including intelligent mobility and the Internet of Vehicles.
 So, if you believe in the future of sustainable transportation, KARS is a fund worth considering.

 This index measures the equity market performance of companies producing vehicles or components for electric cars.
 It also focuses on companies undertaking other initiatives that may influence the future of mobility.